keennathan/2024-apr-std-portfolio/README.md

 ### Serlvices
 The services page shows the services provided by the company with an image and the title of the service.

+### About
+The about page utilises CSS grid to some information about the company.